nitinls/best-practice-java/README.md

 }

--Use spring org.springframework.core.env.Environment env for get Env variables.
+- Use spring org.springframework.core.env.Environment env for get Env variables.

 - Use okhttp3.mockwebserver